mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         Conditional 1D irregular distribution

-        Similar to the irregular 1D distribution, but this class represents an N-Dimensional irregular one (with the extra conditional dimensions being also irregular).
+        Similarly to the irregular 1D distribution, this class represents a 1-dimensional irregular distribution.
+It differs in the fact that it has N-1 extra dimensions on which it is conditioned.

         As an example, assume you have a 3D distribution P(x,y,z), with leading dimension X. This class would allow you to obtain the linear